ng-Classic/ng-classic/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Angular Classicopen and inclusive.
+Help us keep Angular Classic open and inclusive.
 Please read and follow our [Code of Conduct][coc].